ccallawa/alyvix_doc/test_case_building/designer_strings.rst

 The following table details which keys and characters require escaping when used.
 Although our standard is to always use lower case, the key sequences are case insensitive.

+Note that this list does not include mouse events like :ref:`scroll actions <alyvix_designer_options_components_common>` for browsers.

 +-----------------------------------+-----------------------------------------------------------------+
 | Key Sequence                      | Result                                                          |
 +-----------------------------------+-----------------------------------------------------------------+